jlobue10/SteamDeck_rEFInd/README.md

 ./refind_install_no_pacman.sh
 ```

 If all went well, you should have rEFInd setup with SteamOS as the default loading OS.
 Feel free to adjust the timeout from 5 seconds to whatever desired value in the refind.conf file.
 This is how long you will have to choose your OS before the default OS loads.
-A value of -1 for the timeolut will automatically boot the default OS unless a button or trackpad is interacted with in the pre-boot sequence, after powering on.
+A value of -1 for the timeout will automatically boot the default OS unless a button or trackpad is interacted with in the pre-boot sequence, after powering on.
 Select the desired OS using the right trackpad and the R2 (trigger) button, or with the D-Pad and A button.

 **Extra information and considerations _(Reinstalling Windows)_**